python/mypy/docs/source/cheat_sheet.rst

    # This is how you annotate a function definition
    def stringify(num):
        # type: (int) -> str
-       return str(num)
+       """Your function docstring goes here after the type definition.""" return str(num)

    # And here's how you specify multiple arguments